 This is quite literal in Copycat.
 Helen uses chat rooms to talk to strangers but then the killer uses email to send her disturbing taunts.
 Later he visits her home and leaves a gruesome present under the mattress.

 Many genres end by bringing the killer home in the final scenes.
 This is especially effective here as none of our protagonists can run away.
 With no miracles in sight, all we can do is hope for a twist that might let them escape.

 This climax resolves a question implied at the very start of the film.
 What’s the most terrifying thing that can happen if you can’t leave the house?
 For detectives (or amateur sleuths) it’s their knowledge or investigation opening a portal to a killer, and having him or her walk right into their living room.

 5. The comeback

-If this sounds an unfair fight, remember that this isn’t necessarily their mental or physical ailment.
-Furthermore, like any super hero, their great weakness is balanced by great power – typically knowledge or expertise of some kind.
+If this sounds an unfair fight, remember this isn’t necessarily their mental or physical ailment.
+And, like any super hero, their great weakness is balanced by great power – typically knowledge or expertise of some kind.

-The hardest lesson is reserved for Leona Stevenson in Sorry, Wrong Number: the murder plot she overhears is intended for her.
-Moreover, in a genre which returns time and again to friendship and the shared burden, there’s no reprieve for Leona – she’s cut herself off from meaningful relationships, and now there’s no one left to step in.
+Leona Stevenson in Sorry, Wrong Number has the hardest lesson.
+The murder plot she overhears is her own.
+In a genre which returns time and again to friendship, there’s no reprieve for Leona.
+She’s cut herself off from meaningful relationships, and now there’s no one left to step in.